wdi-sg/array-practice/README.md

 #### Instructions:
 * In `main.js`, define the functions listed below and test that it works by running it against `helper.test(yourFunction(), yourExpectedValue)`.
 * As opposed to manually checking the console with your eyes every time.
-We've written a helper method (`helper.test`) to help you check your code.
+We've written a helper method (`helper.test()`) to help you check your code.
 (But still feel free to do your own console.logs as you're building your function!)
 * For each function, add 1-3 test cases to confirm that your function really works.
 * Tests have been written for exercises 1-5.
-Write your own tests for the remaining exercises, like so: `helper.test(yourFunction(), yourExpectedValue)`
+Write your own tests for the remaining exercises, like so: `helper.test(yourFunction(), yourExpectedValue)`.
+The first set of sample input and expected output are provided in the readme file below.

 #### Exercises: